Blog

 • Check doors for heat by touching them, using the back of your hand and starting near the bottom.
 If the door feels hot, that means there's a fire on the other side.
 Close doors quickly if smoke or heat blow in.
 Shut all doors behind you when leaving.

-• If the smoke is too think for you to see, shuffle - don't walk.
+• If the smoke is too thick for you to see, shuffle - don't walk.
 Keep your weight on your rear foot and use your forward foot to check the floor for openings (such as stairwells) and obstructions (such as furniture).

 • If you have to use stairs to escape, go down backwards.
 This will keep your head nearer the stairs and cleaner air.
 Or, alternatively, go down in a sitting position which enables you to grip the stairs to prevent falling.